Azure-Samples/serviceconnector-webapp-postgresql-django-passwordless/README.md

 ## start.sh

-The start file sets a SECRET_KEY and runs the Django migrate command.
+Deployed, the [start.sh](start.sh) file sets a SECRET_KEY and runs the Django migrate command.
 The SECRET_KEY is used to encrypt session data.
 The migrate command creates the database tables.
+Instead of a start.sh you could set the SECRET_KEY as an app setting and run the migrate command manually by ssh'ing into the app service.

+## Running locally

+To run the app locally, create a copy of *.env.example* and name it *.env*.
+Then, update the values in the *.env* file with your database and storage connection information.
+The *.env* file is used by the [manage.py](./manage.py) file to set environment variables.

+Running locally can be challenging because if you want to be truly local you need to set up resources locally.
+For example, you need to install PostgreSQL and create a database.
+You also need to install Azure Storage Emulator and create a storage account.
+You can also run PostgreSQL and Azure Storage in Docker containers.

+As an alternative

+* You can point to resources in Azure and avoid creating them locally.
+* Run in a codespace.
+For example, see [Create a GitHub Codespaces dev environment with FastAPI and Postgres](https://learn.microsoft.com/azure/developer/python/configure-python-web-app-codespaces)

+Regardless of how you connect to resources, you need to run the Django migrate command in the *start.sh* before the app starts up.